 Autumn weather in New Zealand can be unpredictable, but there is plenty to do in the Coromandel on a rainy day.
 We strolled along the main street of Thames at the Saturday Farmers market, keeping dry under the storefront eaves.
 Then we enjoyed a guided tour through the tunnels at the Goldmine Experience, an operational 19th Century goldmine.
 Here you get to see the original stamper battery running at full steam, restored to working order by a team of dedicated volunteers.

-The Coromandel region is steeped in gold rush history with many ruins and old mining tunnels that are easy accessible along well marked tracks.
+The Coromandel region is steeped in gold rush history with many ruins and old mining tunnels that are easily accessible along well-marked tracks.
 The Broken Hills DOC campsite is an excellent overnight stopover for both short and long tunnel explorations.
 Plus the Windows Walk loop track at the Karangahake Gorge is a must do and don't forget your torch!

 So, how did I get on with that bike?
 Over 22 years had passed since my last ride, so it was with some trepidation that we added mountain bikes to our hire package.
 My initial reservations were quickly dispelled upon our arrival at the Wilderness base in Auckland.
-The quality bikes and helmets were carefully fitted to us, and we were given an excellent introduction by the Wilderness guest services team.
+The quality bikes and helmets were carefully fitted to us (sorry bikes rentals are no longer available), and we were given an excellent introduction by the Wilderness guest services team.
 After a slightly wobbly start, I was soon riding confidently over the restored rail bridges and through old tunnels on the Hauraki Rail Trail.
 Having the bikes onboard expanded the reach of our motorhome adventure.
 We felt like kids again, outside in the fresh air, exploring and having fun.
 Will we be hiring mountain bikes again?
 You bet!

 So what are you waiting for?
 Get onya bike and just do it!
 These and many more "gems" of the Coromandel are just waiting to be discovered in your own unique way and if you're still unsure about it after reading this, watch our video!